-Long-time readers probably remember Huggins best as the author of Hunter.
-Huggins wrote Hunter specifically with Sylvester Stallone (who bought the movie rights) in mind as the book’s hero.
-Hunter is one of my all-time favorite novels and would make an exciting movie!
-Stallone fans continue to hope that Sly will helm a movie version of Hunter even if he doesn’t star in it (and he should!).
+Long-time readers know Huggins best as the author of Hunter.
+Huggins wrote Hunter specifically for Sly Stallone (who bought the movie rights) in mind as the book’s hero.
+Stallone fans continue to hope that Sly will helm a movie version of Hunter under his Balboa Productions banner.